Do you ever wish you had a stronger faith or a closer relationship with God?

-You see, it’s great to grow in faith and surround ourselves with others who also want to grow in faith.
+You see, it’s great to surround ourselves with others who also want to grow in faith.
 It’s great to go to church and Christian concerts, and hang out on Christian Facebook pages and fill our Instagram feeds with Christian inspiration.

 But we run the risk of living in a Bubble.
 A little bubble where we all think the same, we all live the same, and our ideas are never challenged.
 And that’s a pretty dangerous place to be, honestly.

 Yes, you should learn how to grow your faith — BUT you should also help others grow their faith as well.
 Even it that just means loving on them and being a tangible example of God’s love for ALL His people.

 So yes — surround yourself with other Christians, and with Christian music and culture.
 Go to church.
 Go to Christian concerts.
 But don’t forget to share your life with people who aren’t Christians too.

 If you look at Jesus’s life, he was around the “sinners” all the time.
 It only makes sense then that we should expand our bubble too, if we’re serious about growing in faith.